How to Take Care of a Puppy: What to Know

 Preparing Your Home for a New Puppy

-Welcoming a new puppy into your home as a pet parent is like bringing a curious toddler into a world full of potential hazards.
-Before your puppy arrives, make sure to puppy-proof your living space for their safety.
+Welcoming a new dog or puppy into your home as a new pet parent is like bringing a curious toddler into a world full of potential hazards.
+Before your puppy arrives, make sure to puppy-proof your primary area for them in order to ensure their safety.
 This step helps prevent accidents and injuries.

 Start by securing trash cans to deter your puppy from consuming harmful or spoiled food.
 Cleaning products should be stored in high cabinets or behind locked doors to avoid exposure to toxic substances.
-Medications must be kept out of reach to prevent accidental ingestion.
+Medications must be kept hidden in high reaching cabinets to prevent accidental ingestion.

 Small objects like coins and rubber bands should be kept out of your puppy's reach to avoid choking hazards.
 Additionally, make sure to secure sharp tools and utensils to prevent injuries.
 Electrical cords should either be unplugged or concealed to prevent electrical accidents.